-This service plan also supports the British Columbia Ports Strategy.
-BCRC has retained ownership of its marine terminal lands at Vancouver Wharves in North Vancouver and at Squamish Terminals in Squamish, to ensure that these lands are preserved for port use activities.
-BCRC also acts as an advisor to government and others in supporting other port-related transportation initiatives.
+BCRC will also retain ownership of its marine terminal lands at Vancouver Wharves in North Vancouver and at Squamish Terminals in Squamish, to ensure that these lands are preserved for port use activities.
+In May 2007, BCRC entered into a 40-year Operating Lease Agreement for the Vancouver Wharves facility, with Kinder Morgan Canada Terminals.